 Content Marketing Myths 17: Saturation is not a concern for content marketers

-Fact: Saturation is a concern for content marketers.
-With so much content being published online every day, it’s important to make sure that your content stands out from the rest.
+Fact: With so much content being posted everyday and with so many contenders in the market, it is very essential to create content that stands out and creates a unique preposition for your brand.
 One way to do this is to focus on producing evergreen content, or content that will remain relevant and useful for months or even years to come.

 Content Marketing Myths 18: Focusing on one platform is the best way to succeed